denoland/manual/getting_started/setup_your_environment.md

 where both `tsserver` and `denols` are attached to your current buffer.
 To resolve this, make sure to set some unique `root_dir` for both `tsserver` and `denols`.
-You may also need to set `single_file_support` to `false` for `tsserver` to stop it from running in `single file mode`.
+You may also need to set `single_file_support` to `false` for `tsserver` to prevent it from running in `single file mode`.
 Here is an example of such a configuration:

 ```lua